 Reflect on the Mortal World in the Capuchin Crypts

 Your coach will then transport you to the Capuchin Museum.
-Telling the story of the order based on the ascetic ideology of St. Francis, the museum contains Caravaggio’s painting of St. Francis and many artifacts from their history of creating altruistic projects around the world.
+Here you will experience an audio-guided tour telling the story of the order based on the ascetic ideology of St. Francis, the museum contains Caravaggio’s painting of St. Francis and many artifacts from their history of creating altruistic projects around the world.
 At the rear of the museum are the unique Capuchin Crypts - the final resting place of 4000 Capuchin friars whose bones were used in the European tradition of Momento Mori – decorative features created to cultivate detachment from life in the viewer by reflecting on death and immortality.

 This is just one of our popular tours of Rome which gives you a different perspective on the fascinating culture of the Eternal City.